Action Station!

 From Council:

-• A community-priced lease: We presently pay a commercial lease to Council, which was agreed back when Council was buying the building from the NSW Government.
+A community-priced lease: We presently pay a commercial lease to Council, which was agreed back when Council was buying the building from the NSW Government.
 Since then (and partially due to our lobbying efforts), Council received a full reimbursement for the cost of the building.
-A community rate or peppercorn rent will make this venture more sustainable and ensure that we can keep costs affordable for our not for profit tenants into the future.
-A peppercorn lease would recognise the more than $500K worth of improvements we’ve made to the community’s building, and the millions more we’ll invest if given the opportunity to do so.
+A community rate will make this venture sustainable and ensure that we can keep costs low for our not for profit tenants into the future.
+It is also fair recognition of the money and work we have, and will continue to, invest into improving the site for the community.

 From likeminded organisations: